universal-ctags/ctags/docs/man/ctags.1.rst

 		A kind belongs to a language (owner) in Universal-ctags;
-		enabling and disabling a kind in a language has no effect on a kind in another language even if both kinds has the same one-letter flag and/or the same name flag.
+		enabling and disabling a kind in a language has no effect on a kind in another language even if both kinds has the same one-letter flag and/or the same long-name flag.
 In other words, the namespace of kinds are separated by language.

 		However, Exuberant-ctags does not separate the kinds of C and C++.
-Enabling/disabling kindX in C language enables/disables a kind in C++ language having the same name with kindX.
+Enabling/disabling kindX in C language enables/disables a kind in C++ language having the same long-name flag with kindX.
 To emulate this behavior in Universal-ctags, a concept named "master parser" is introduced.
 Enabling/disabling some kinds are synchronized under the control of a master language.